free-science-academy/organisation/governance.md

 ### Proposals for "nucleus" members (31)

-Note: Go for approximately even geographic distribution
+Note: Go for approximately even geographic distribution.
+Make sure at the bear minimum all 'regions' are represented.

+Characteristics of these individuals:
+* Absolutely trustworthy and honest
+* Professional work involving 'freedom of knowledge' somehow
+* Known to uphold high ethical standards of conduct

+Proposed individuals:

 * Brian Nosek, USA
 * Caroline Edwards, UK